Anna Weinberg, Ph.D.

 Lab: 2001 McGill College, 1450

-Iulia is a third-year PhD student.
+Iulia is a sixth-year PhD student, currently on internship at Western Psychiatric Hospital.
 She received her B.Sc. in Honours Psychology from the University of Waterloo.
 Iulia is particularly interested in investigating the effects of stress and abuse on error and threat processing, and how these relate to anxiety and depression.

 Canada Graduate Scholarship-- Social Sciences and Humanities Research Council (2018)